arvindsv/faketime/README.md

 ### The easy way - For the Mac

-* Download lib/mac/libfaketime.jnilib into some directory, say, /path/to/libfaketime.jnilib.
+* Download [libfaketime.jnilib](https://github.com/arvindsv/faketime/blob/master/lib/mac/libfaketime.jnilib) into some directory, say, /path/to/libfaketime.jnilib.

 * Run your Java program (say, org.test.Main) with the agent-specific extra arguments, like this:

         java -agentpath:/path/to/libfaketime.jnilib org.test.Main

-* In your program, you can set the property **faketime.offset.seconds** to the number of *seconds* you want the time altered by.
+* In your Java code, you can set the property **faketime.offset.seconds** to the number of *seconds* you want the time altered by.
 For example, to add a day, you can do something like this:

         System.setProperty("faketime.offset.seconds", String.valueOf(86400));